PrismLauncher/PrismLauncher/libraries/README.md

 This means the process is essentially idle until the final command is sent.
 You can, for example, attach a profiler before you send it.

-A `legacy` and `onesix` launchers are available.
+A `legacy` and `standard` launchers are available.

 - `legacy` is intended for use with Minecraft versions < 1.6 and is deprecated.
-- `onesix` can handle launching any Minecraft version, at the cost of some extra features `legacy` enables (custom window icon and title).
+- `standard` can handle launching any Minecraft version, at the cost of some extra features `legacy` enables (custom window icon and title).

 Example (some parts have been censored):